 The Medici dynasty played a central role in the Italian Renaissance.

-Cosimo de’ Medici transformed Florence into a hub for humanism and culture, supporting artists such as Fra Angelico and Donatello.
+Cosimo de Medici transformed Florence into a hub for humanism and culture, supporting artists like Fra Angelico and Donatello.

 They founded libraries, collected books, and sparked scientific interest.